casangi/casadocs/docs/tasks/task_fringefit.rst

    .. rubric:: Control correlation-dependent flagging: *corrdepflags*

-   Traditionally, CASA adopts a conservative approach to interpretting correlation-dependent flags, wherein all correlations in a single visibility vector are assumed flagged if any one of them is (*corrdepflags=False*).
+   Traditionally, CASA adopts a conservative approach to interpreting correlation-dependent flags, wherein all correlations in a single visibility vector are assumed flagged if any one of them is (*corrdepflags=False*).
 In some cases, it is desirable to relax